NowApoca/electricalReport/README.md

 ### awsDatabase.js

-    Here the data is pulled from the remote database.
+    Here the data is pulled from the remote database and the server connect to the database.

 ### polling.js

     Where the data pulled from the database is processed.
+You can change the time of polling of messages here.
+Any problem with the data is going to be find here or in awsDatabase.js.

 ### app.js

     Here routes and data-managment are setted.
+Port is setted in ./bin/www

 ### ./routes/index.js

     Graphs configuration and position are setted here.
+Information passed to the index.ejs go here to.

 ### ./public/javascripts/charts.js